Close

 Below are summaries of recent verdicts and reported settlements from construction accident cases.

 Maryland construction accident law is complicated.
-There are so many paradoxical laws and confusion abounds even among construction accident lawyers.
+So many paradoxical laws exist, and confusion abounds even among construction accident lawyers.
 There are so many potential at-fault parties: the employer, subcontractors, the owner, the architect, general contractors, the owner, and the design professional.

 We can help you through this confusing mess and counsel you on the best path to earning compensation for the harm that has been done.
 If you or someone you love has suffered a catastrophic injury or death during a construction accident in Maryland, call our workplace injury lawyers at 800-553-8082 or click here for a free consultation.